yairm210/Unciv/Mods.md

 In order to make your mod downloadable by anyone, you need to create a Github repository (instructions [here](https://docs.github.com/en/github/getting-started-with-github/create-a-repo))

-**When creating the repository, it's important that the main branch is called "master", not "main"**

 The Images and jsons folders need to be in the root directory of the repo - see [here](https://github.com/yairm210/Unciv-IV-mod) for example.

 You can then manually download the mod from within the Mod Manager in Unciv: